pingminus/FTXUI-FlySim/README.md

 ~~~
 # How to Land the Plane

-Landing requires putting the aircraft into a stable, low-speed, low-altitude configuration directly over the 2×2 airport zone (marked with X on the map).
+Landing requires putting the aircraft into a stable, low-speed, low-altitude configuration directly over the 2×2 airport zone (marked with pink-Box on the map).

 ## Landing Requirements